-We are also exploring alternative ways for presenting academic knowledge, encouraging you to think about visual methods for conveying understanding, and to use digital spaces in new ways to present your work for assessment.
+We are also exploring alternative ways for presenting academic knowledge, encouraging you to think about digital methods for conveying understanding, and to use digital spaces in new ways to present your work for assessment.
 The course is therefore experimental in several ways, and we hope you will embrace and enjoy the general ethos!
 Best of luck over the coming semester.

-Jeremy Knox Co-tutor Lecturer in Digital Education School of Education
+Jeremy Knox Tutor Co-director of the Centre for Research in Digital Education Lecturer, School of Education